cyber-ula/100-days-of-code/r1-log.md

 ✅Finished setup to Tenzies Game in React
 ✅ Automating DB in my API: adding tables
 ✅ Solved 3 problems on LeetCode

+### R1D9
+Just scraping data in Python using the library BeautifulSoup4